demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

        1. Run `openssl s_client -connect <domain.com>:443` .
        2. Verify that the returned value of the `Verify return code` field is `0 (ok)`, otherwise, it's not a valid certificate.

    5. Try inserting your configured message endpoint in a browser and click **Enter**.
 If `Method Not Allowed` is returned, the endpoint is valid and ready to communicate, otherwise, it needs to be handled according to the returned error's message.
-(Not for XSOAR 8 OR XSIAM).
+(Not for Cortex XSOAR 8 OR Cortex XSIAM).

    6. In some cases, a connection is not created between Teams and the messaging endpoint when adding a bot to the team.
 You can work around this problem by adding any member to the team the bot was added to (the bot should be already added to the team).
 This will trigger a connection and solve the issue.
 You can then remove the member that was added.